Pleasant, easy route that follows woods roads, passes Lookout Lake, skirts Wawayanda Lake, and goes to Wawayanda Furnace.

 3.5 – Turn RIGHT onto Cherry Ridge Road (BLACK), follow it a short ways to Laurel Pond (YELLOW) on the left.
 Turn LEFT and now follow Laurel Pond (YELLOW).

-The trail curves right and the lake will come into view.
+The lake will come into view.

 There are some spots on rocks to take a break by the water.
 Lots of rhododendron and a really nice area in general.